deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "So, you're not actually doing anything right now?

-"Oh, don't say it dude…"
+"Oh, don't say it dude..."

 Kirk snorted at him.
 "An hour's exercise every day, Lewis.
 You biologically *need* it"

-*"Like fuck I do…*" Lewis grumbled, but he stood up anyway, stretching and groaning as his spine popped in three places.
+*"Like fuck I do...*" Lewis grumbled, but he stood up anyway, stretching and groaning as his spine popped in three places.

 "You see?
 Your species isn't meant to sit still for long periods."

-"Hey, I'm going, jeez…"
+"Hey, I'm going, jeez..."

 Shipboard gear was gym clothing anyway, so he didn't need to bother with changing until *after* he was all sweaty, so that was one upside.